-Kindergarten was a dream that became reality for King's Way United Methodist Church in 1964 and was taught Maxine Tacke.
+Kindergarten was a dream that became reality for King's Way United Methodist Church in 1964 and was taught by Maxine Tacke.
 We are excited to make that dream a reality again!
-We believe that kindergarteners learn best through real life, hands on active exploration and discovery.
+We believe that kindergarteners learn best through hands-on, exploration and discovery.
 The world makes more sense when it is experienced physically.
-Our Kindergarten program is designed to stimulate children's curiosity to learn more about the world around them and to delve deeper into things that interest them.
-Class size will remain small both a teacher and teacher aide.
-Our goal is to help your child become comfortable in a classroom setting to introduce basic learning skills while supporting the development of each child's self-concept.
+Our Kindergarten program is designed to stimulate children's curiosity to learn more about the world and to delve deeper into things that interest them.
+Class size will remain small with both a teacher and teacher aide.
+Our goal is to help your child become comfortable in a classroom setting and introduce basic learning skills while supporting the development of each child's self-concept.

 Language and Literacy:

 - Recognize and write all upper and lower case letters of the alphabet

 - Phonics and Phonemic awareness - use initial sounds and sound patterns to read words and blend consonant/vowel/consonant to write words.
 Children will learn that letters and sounds go together to form words.

 - Recognize and use rhyming words

 - Write simple sentences using sight words and phonic skills

 - Use physical materials to solve simple addition and subtraction problems